 Once the DB General was in position, the crews recovered the sunken barge’s 200-ton crane section first, again operating at night after BART traffic had ceased.
 The lift required 275-tons of pressure to break the crane from the mud’s suction.
 Once at the surface, the crane was placed on a materials barge and all remaining hydraulic fluid and diesel was contained.

 The 310-ton stern section was lifted and placed on a materials barge without incident.
-The team attempted to lift the bow but the rigging began to fail and pull through the deck; an all-stop was called.
+The team attempted to lift the bow but it became clear the rigging was insufficient for the weight and an all-stop was called.
 After surveying the situation, the crew designed, purchased and installed a new rigging package in just 5 days.
 I-beams were welded underneath the deck for reinforcement, and the lift was attempted again.
 Using 300-tons of force the bow section finally broke free of the mud and was placed on the materials barge.
 Upon inspection it was determined that the bow, estimated to weigh 290 tons according to the vessel’s plans, contained an additional 145 tons of concrete ballast that was unaccounted for.

 After all three main sections of the vessel were removed, E-Track conducted another sonar survey of the seafloor to locate tires, an air compressor, and other materials that were on the vessel when it sank.
 Divers recovered the items and the area was cleared of all navigational hazards.

 Over the course of the project, the crew safely performed more than 290 dives.
 “One of the biggest challenges was the 2-3 knot currents and tide cycles in the area that limited dive time to a maximum of 10 hours per day.
 The dive crews could only work for short periods, then we spent the rest of the time planning and working on equipment,” said Kyle Watson, Global Salvage Master.